ironboy/react-rapide/README.md

-A first example of how to use the array methods filter, sort and map.
+A third example of how to use the array methods filter, sort and map.